-The Company has incurred losses since inception and incurred a net loss of \$1,168 during the three months ended March 31, 2023.
+The Company has incurred losses since inception and incurred a net loss of \$6,216 during the nine months ended September 30, 2023.
 However, in November 2021, the Company completed an equity offering which generated net proceeds of \$18,262.
 Additionally, in May 2022, the Company entered into a purchase agreement and a registration rights agreement (the "Equity Line") with an institutional investor, providing for the sale of up to \$20,000 worth of the Company's Common Stock, over the thirty-six (36) month term of the purchase agreement.
 Under the terms and subject to the conditions of the purchase agreement, the Company has the right, but not the obligation, to sell to the institutional investor, and the institutional investor is obligated to purchase, up to \$20,000 worth of shares of the Company's Common Stock.
+As of September 30, 2023, in accordance with the Equity Line, the Company issued 306,666 shares of the Company's Common Stock with aggregate proceeds to the Company of \$535.

-As of March 31, 2023, there have been no sales under the Equity Line.
-The Company's existing cash resources and the cash received from the November 2021 equity offering are expected to provide sufficient funds to carry out the Company's planned operations into the second half of 2024.
+In July 2023, the Company filed a \$75,000 in aggregate value shelf registration statement on Form S-3 which became effective on July 14, 2023.
+The shelf registration statement is effective for three years and permits the Company to sell, from time to time, up to \$75,000 of the Company's Common Stock, preferred stock, debt securities, warrants, and/or units subject to a limit of one-third (1/3) of the Company's public float within a twelve (12) month period.
+The Company's existing cash resources are expected to provide sufficient funds to carry out the Company's planned operations into the first quarter of 2025.
 To continue operations beyond such time frame, the Company will be required to raise additional funds by completing additional equity or debt offerings or licensing our product candidates.
 There can be no assurance that the Company will be successful in acquiring additional funding, that the Company's projections of its future working capital needs will prove accurate, or that any additional funding would be sufficient to continue operations in future years.